 Most Ambitious: Bilt

-This year, they announced Bilt 2.0, complete with a new suite of credit cards that promise to let members earn points on their mortgages, too – no matter who their mortgage lender is!
+This year, they unveiled Bilt 2.0, coming next year with a new suite of credit cards that promise to let members earn points on their mortgages, too – no matter who their mortgage lender is!

-Bilt points were already among the very best in terms of travel value thanks to a murderer's row of transfer partners – especially during their splashy rent day (i.e. the first of the month) transfer bonuses that are as high as 100% some months, but now Bilt points are getting easier to earn, too.
+Bilt points were already among the very best in terms of travel value thanks to a murderer's row of transfer partners – especially during their splashy Rent Day (i.e. the first of the month) promotions with transfer bonuses that can hit or even exceed 100%.

-Bilt wants to be everything to everybody, and they might just do it.
+It became clear in 2025: Bilt wants to be everything to everybody.
 That's ambition, baby.

 Rich people win again.
 It's the best travel advice I can give: Don't be poor.

 In episode 32 of the Thrifty Traveler Podcast, we broke down all the ways in which airlines are doubling and tripling down on the premium travel experience.
 The 1% are more important to the airlines than ever.
-That's why their investing in first class and business class seats as well as in lounges and premium check-in areas, and so much more.
+That's why they're investing in first class and business class cabins as well as in lounges and premium check-in areas, and so much more.

-In this episode of the podcast, I argue that there may be more opportunity for every day travelers to capitalize on this trend, but one thing is super clear in air travel right now: It pays to pay.
+On our podcast, I argued that there may be more opportunity for every day travelers to capitalize on this trend.
+But one thing is crystal clear in air travel right now: It pays to pay.

 Best Dressed: American's New Retro Plane